Creating a Substance Abuse Treatment Plan

 • Security features such as encryption and easy, integrated billing.

 There are many other benefits to implementing ICANotes as the documentation system in your practice.
-As of recently, telehealth therapy has become increasingly popular.
+As of recently, telehealth has become increasingly popular.
 ICANotes offers telehealth features to conduct sessions on a flexible schedule that also allows patients without transportation to access treatment.
 The healthcare environment involves complexities that make creating well-described documentation that meets regulations very time-consuming.

 Write a Substance Abuse Treatment Plan With ICANotes